-HRC to GOP Candidates: Where Do You Stand on Herman Cain’s Remarks?
+HRC Asks GOP Candidates: Where Do You Stand on Herman Cain’s Remarks?

 One day after GOP presidential hopeful Herman Cain appeared on “The View” and declared that people choose to be gay, HRC is asking Cain’s fellow candidates to clarify where they stand on the issue.